Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 By continuing to access or use Our SERVICE after those revisions become effective, You agree to be bound by the revised terms.
 If You do not agree to the new terms, in whole or in part, please stop using the WEBSITE and the SERVICE.

 ## Contact
-For questions regarding these TERMS please feel free to contact us at info@karaka.email
+For questions regarding these TERMS please feel free to contact us at info@jingga.app